Jean Christophe Iseux von Pfetten: Iran nuclear meetings

-Awards and family

-Prof. von Pfetten was named a Global Leader of Tomorrow by the World Economic Forum in 2003.

-Pfetten received the Chinese government's Confucius Medal in 1998 and the Lei Feng Award for Merit in 1999 for his humanitarian work following the 1997 earthquake and 1998 flood in China (he is the first and only foreigner ever to receive this award).

-On 8 August 2009, Pfetten got married and now has two children: Charlotte and Maximilian.

-Pfetten was elected member of the very selective XVIIIth century conservative Beefsteak Club in 2015.

 Hound breeding

 Pfetten was a joint master of the New Forest Foxhounds in Hampshire after Oxford and Junior master of the Equipage de Vens et Venaille for ten seasons from 1990 to 2000.
 Since 2000 he is Senior Master and Amateur Huntsman of the Equipage de Selore (Baron von Pfetten's Hunt) his family ancestral private pack of hounds based at the Château de Selore in St. Yan, Saône-et-Loire, France.
 One of Pfetten's English foxhounds, Colonel, was named "Meilleur de Race" (Best of Breed) at the French National Hound Show (Fontainebleau June 2011).
 He was made a Champion at the World Dog Show (Paris July 2011) and became Champion of Champions at Bruxelles final show in October 2011, the first ever foxhound to win the title.
 Pfetten was elected president of the International Foxhound Association in 2012.

-Pfetten is member of the UK based Master of Foxhound Association (MFHA) since 1992 and his French pack of fox-hounds is overseas member of the British Hound Sport Association (BHSA) since 2022.
+Pfetten is member of the UK based Master of Foxhound Association (MFHA) since 1992 and his French pack of fox-hounds is an overseas member of the British Hound Sport Association (BHSA) since 2022.

 Apethorpe Palace

 In December 2014, English Heritage announced that Baron Pfetten had bought Apethorpe Palace, a Jacobean stately home near Oundle in Northamptonshire.

 Simon Thurley, English Heritage's chief executive, welcomed the purchase, saying, "Since 2000 English Heritage has consistently said that the best solution for Apethorpe is for it to be taken on by a single owner, who wants to continue to restore the house and to live in it; especially one who has experience of restoring historic buildings and is prepared to share its joys with a wide public, as Baron Pfetten will do.
 Apethorpe is certainly on a par with Hatfield and Knole and is by far the most important country house to have been threatened with major loss through decay since the 1950s."
 Baron Pfetten has agreed to an 80-year commitment of 50 days' public opening a year, a far more extensive undertaking than usual.

 Apethorpe Palace was a favourite residence of King James I and is now undergoing major renovation works solely funded by Baron Pfetten since 2014.

-Pfetten is member of the Historic Houses Association since 2015.
+Pfetten is a member of the Historic Houses Association since 2015.